How does biking in Philly fit into summer in Philadelphia?

-1. Where to buy a bike, or get one fixed
+1. Where to buy a bike in Philly — or get one fixed

-And with many people using the pandemic as a time to Kondo their homes, there are also lots of bikes to be found on social media.
-Join your neighborhood “Buy Nothing” or “Virtual Yard Sale” group, follow Bicycle Coalition of Greater Philadelphia, Neighborhood Bike Works, or Folx N Spokes PHL, and, for the love of Carson Wentz, be sure to wear a mask and practice social-distancing when you arrange to pick up your new ride.
-Which, Kusuma Schofield, one of the volunteer moderators of Folx n Spokes PHL emphasizes, you should plan to bring to your local shop for a tune-up, and to make sure it’s safe and ready to ride.
+There are also lots of bikes to be found on social media.
+Join your neighborhood “Buy Nothing” or “Virtual Yard Sale” group, follow Bicycle Coalition of Greater Philadelphia (BCGP), Neighborhood Bike Works, and Folx N Spokes PHL.
+Kusuma Schofield, one of the volunteer moderators of Folx n Spokes PHL emphasizes you should plan to bring to your local shop for a tune-up, and to make sure it’s safe and ready to ride.

 2. Great places to ride your bike in Philly

-Stephanie Fenniri, deputy director of Bicycle Coalition of Greater Philadelphia (BCGP), says that one of the safest places to hit the road these days is MLK Drive, which is actually the four-mile stretch from East Falls Bridge to the Philadelphia Museum of Art.
-While the Drive is always closed to cars on weekends, the group successfully advocated for its full-time closure during the pandemic.
+One of the safest places to ride your bike in Philly these days is MLK Drive, the four-mile stretch from East Falls Bridge to the Philadelphia Museum of Art.
+The Drive is always closed to cars on weekends.

-Weekends tend to be busier there; weekdays, not so much.
-BCGP’s website also lists other great places to ride on their “Where to Ride” tab, including East Fairmount Park, West Fairmount Park, Pennypack Park, and in Southwest Philadelphia at places like Bartram’s Garden, Cobb’s Creek, and the John Heinz National Wildlife Refuge.
+The Bicycle Coalition of Greater Philadelphia’s website also lists other great places to ride your bike in Philly on their “Where to Ride” tab, including East Fairmount Park, West Fairmount Park, Pennypack Park, Bartram’s Garden, and the John Heinz National Wildlife Refuge.
 Fairmount Park’s Wissahickon section, aka “the Wis,” is famous for its bike trails, which range from mild to wild.

 3. Learn about safety

-Jessica West, executive director at Neighborhood Bikes Works in West Philly, which focuses on equitable access to bikes and biking through youth and community programming, encourages all riders to wear helmets, keep enough space in front of and behind other riders, and use hand signals.
+Jessica West, executive director at Neighborhood Bikes Works focuses on equitable access to bikes and biking through youth and community programming — and encourages all riders to wear helmets, keep enough space in front of and behind other riders, and use hand signals.

 4. Ride with others